cosmosgame/save-the-world/content/articles/index.md

   - New colors for Yellow and Turquoise
     - Black for yellow (absorbs all)
     - White for turquoise (emits all)
+  - Who am I
+    - Need for explaining myself
+      - If I can do this...
+    - Software engineer
+      - resistance then (not cool) embrace it
+      - learnings (briefly mention)
+      - good with theory
+      - focus on practical, measurable results
+      - link to other page
+    - Purpose in life
+    - Seeker
+      - truth
+      - personal growth (Japan kaizen)
+    - Spirtiual awakening
+      - atheist
+    - Open Source
+    - All of me, All of you, All of Us
   - Software engineer path
     - Many paths
       - One true path